Shih-Yu/Articles/Livepeer/GimbalTutorial/GimbalTutorial.md

 </details>

->After the is installed, the app need to connec to the DJI network.
-Here is the instrutions on how
+>After the app is installed, the app needs to connect to the DJI network.
+Here is the instructions on how:

 <details><summary>See Instructions</summary>